ruslanmv/ai-medical-chatbot/README.md

 ![](assets/images/posts/README/future.jpg)

-Let us use the best technologies in the world to help us.
+> Let us use the best technologies in the world to help us.

- *Stay tunned*
+## Contributing

+Please free to contribute following the standard guidelines for submitting patches and additions or solutions.
+Feel free to submit issues and enhancement requests.

-www.ruslanmv.com/doctor
+To more information visit www.ruslanmv.com/doctor

+Copyright 2023 Ruslan Magana Vsevolodovna This program is distributed under the terms of the GNU Lesser General Public License.